HOW DO I KNOW THERAPY IS WORKING?

 There is a difference between feeling so sad that you want to end your life and feeling so sad that you don’t want to go out and hang out with friends.
 Even though the sadness that causes you to stay at home is still quite intense, it is lesser in intensity than the sadness that leads to wanting to commit suicide.
 It is an indictor that things are getting better, even if just a bit.
 Give yourself a hug even for that tiny bit of improvement!

-For a couple, the argument that used to result in slamming doors may now only result in raised voices.
+For a couple, the argument that used to result in slamming doors may now result in raised voices.
 Or instead of using profanity and blaming, the words are now more consciously chosen to lessen the impact on the partner — for example, instead of “you are a f**king idiot!” the words become “I am feeling really angry at you!”
 These are small indicators that help us to realise that the intensity is lessening.
 Build on them, continue to stay in a state where you can be engaged in productive conversation and remain more reasonable.

 (3) The times when you don’t feel the pain gets longer and longer.
 (Longer duration between negative occurrences.)